-DAY 1: ARRIVAL AND TRANSFER TO ZVEČAJ
+DAY 1: ARRIVAL – ZVEČAJ

-Pick up at the designates spot, depending on your way of travel (airport, railway station or harbour) and transfer to the small town of Zvečaj conveniently located halfway between the Croatian capital city of Zagreb and the coast.
+Your exploring of the the National Parks of Croatia starts with a pick up at the designates spot, depending on your way of travel (airport, railway station or harbour) and transfer to the small town of Zvečaj conveniently located halfway between the Croatian capital city of Zagreb and the coast.
 Meeting the guides and the other group members at well-respected local restaurant and welcome dinner featuring traditional dishes: fresh water fish from nearby ponds, home-made cheese, ham and sausages as well as locally produced vegetable and fruit.
 Overnight in Mrežnica River area.

 DAY 2: RISNJAK NATIONAL PARK

 After breakfast we will take off to The Risnjak National Park in the region of Gorski Kotar.
 Its rugged mountain ranges are covered with dense forest and provide a perfect habitat for a rare wild cat – the lynx (ris in Croatian, hence the name).
 Our starting point is Črni Lug from where we will hike the Leska educational trail to the top of Big Risnjak, the highest point of the mountain range.
 While resting at the Schlosser’s mountain hut, we will be able to enjoy the amazing views of the Adriatic Sea and other peaks of Gorski Kotar.
 In clear conditions we may even see the Alps.
 Descend back to Črni Lug.

 Within the Park, there is an easier hiking option along the Kupa River Valley, one of the most beautiful places in Gorski Kotar.
 It springs from a karstic well at the Park’s lowest point, forming a turquoise pond.
 The Kupa flows through a colourful valley inhabited by more than 500 species of butterflies.
 Dinner and accommodation in Mrežnica River valley.